 Know your rights if a claim is denied

-Sioux City homeowners with denied or underpaid claims can file complaints with the Iowa Insurance Division at https://iid.iowa.gov/consumers/filing-complaints.
-The claim filing deadline depends on your policy's 'suit against us' provision rather than Iowa's general five-year statute of limitations, as most Iowa homeowner policies contractually shorten this to one or two years from the date of loss.
-Homeowners should check their declarations page for the specific deadline and can pursue independent appraisal if their policy includes an appraisal clause.
+Sioux City homeowners with denied or underpaid claims can file complaints with the Iowa Insurance Division at iid.iowa.gov/consumers/filing-complaints.
+While Iowa's general property damage statute allows five years for claims, most homeowner policies contractually shorten this to one or two years from the date of loss through the policy's 'suit against us' provision.
+Homeowners should check their declarations page for the actual deadline and may pursue independent appraisal if their policy includes an appraisal clause.

 Ready to get an inspection?

-Sioux City's moderate contractor market density creates 2–4-week repair backlogs following major hail events in Woodbury County.
-The city experiences moderate storm chaser activity after regional hail events, making contractor verification essential.
-Iowa Code §§ 103A.71 and 515.137A specifically prohibit contractors from waiving or absorbing insurance deductibles, with violations constituting unlawful practices under the Iowa Consumer Fraud Act.
+Sioux City's moderate contractor market density typically results in 2-4 week backlogs following major hail events.
+The city sees moderate storm chaser activity after regional storms, making contractor verification essential.
+Iowa Code §§ 103A.71 and 515.137A strictly prohibit contractors from waiving, absorbing, or paying homeowners' insurance deductibles, with violations constituting unlawful practices under the Iowa Consumer Fraud Act.

 Storm chaser red flags